ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-44/README.md

-# 🐳 Day 44:  Write a Docker Compose File
+## Day 44 of #100DaysOfDevOps — Write a Docker Compose File
 ## 📋 Lab Overview
 Deploy a static website using Apache HTTP server with Docker Compose on App Server 3.